Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

+- Green Bay's games this season have gone over 46.5 points seven of 14 times.

-- Green Bay has combined with its opponents to score more than 45.5 points in seven of 14 games this season.
+- Cleveland has combined with its opponents to score more than 46.5 points in six of 14 games this season.

-- The two teams combine to score 46.5 points per game, 1.0 more than the over/under in this contest.
+- The combined points per game average of the two teams, 46.5, is equal to Saturday's over/under.

-- This contest's total is 2.1 points greater than the 43.4 these two squads combine to allow per game this season.
+- This contest's over/under is 3.1 points greater than the 43.4 these two squads combine to surrender per game this season.

-- The average total in Packers games this season is 47.7, 2.2 points more than Saturday's total of 45.5.
+- Packers games this season feature an average total of 47.7 points, a number 1.2 points higher than Saturday's over/under.

-- The 46.1 PPG average total in Browns games this season is 0.6 points more than this game's over/under.
+- In 2021, games involving the Browns have averaged a total of 46.1 points, 0.4 fewer than this game's set over/under.

 Packers stats and trends

-- Green Bay has played 14 games, with 11 wins against the spread.

-- The Packers have an ATS record of 3-1 in their four games as a favorite of 7.5 points or more so far this season.
+- The Packers have an against the spread record of 3-1 in their four games when favored by 7.5 points or more so far this season.

-- Green Bay's games this year have hit the over in 42.9% of its opportunities (six times in 14 games with a set point total).
+- Green Bay's games this year have gone over the total in six out of 14 opportunities (42.9%).

 - Green Bay is 9-2 against the spread and 10-1 overall this season when the team puts up more than 21.8 points.

-- In games that Green Bay picks up over 321.7 yards, the team is 9-2 against the spread and 10-1 overall.
+- When Green Bay amasses more than 321.7 yards, the team is 9-2 against the spread and 10-1 overall.

-- The Packers have 10 giveaways this season, while the Browns have 18 takeaways.
+- This year, the Packers have 10 turnovers, eight fewer than the Browns have takeaways (18).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Browns.